department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-findings.md

 Veterans would benefit from convenient placement of their Priority Group number as well as additional explanation about how priority groups work and what benefits are available to them.

+**Finding detail**
+- 4 out of 12 Veterans were unfamiliar with Priority Groups entirely, while 5 more Veterans were only somewhat familiar with the term — they may know their group number, but don't have a clear understanding of what it means
+- 5 out of 12 Veterans expressed an interest in seeing their Priority Group number and what that means to them in their VA Profile

-> _Supporting data: "I don’t know what they are.
+> P4: "I don’t know what they are.
 I think word of mouth someone mentioned there is a certain priority group that will allow you to schedule appointments online and some that will not, but I don't know if that is correct.
 I learn a lot about the VA is from word of mouth.
-The website just has a lot of information and it can be a lot."_
+The website just has a lot of information and it can be a lot."

-> _Supporting data: "I think it said I was a Priority 1 based on my rating.
+> P12: "I think it said I was a Priority 1 based on my rating.
 Maybe some parts of the country it carries more weight than others.
 Based on the other priorities, maybe it gets me seen sooner?
-I don’t recall what I read about that."_
+I don’t recall what I read about that."

 **Veterans want a more robust online experience**